Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Ughh…

-C-53: My censors indicate that fried flat is full of dust, Ambassador Decksetter.
+C-53: My sensors indicate that fried flat is full of dust, Ambassador Decksetter.

-SAMMO: Comes in every day.
-And probably whoever controlled the dust could control the entire sector, probably the whole galaxy...
+SAMMO: Every day.
+Wink’s right.
+And probably whoever controlled the dust could control the entire sector, probably even the whole galaxy…

 C-53: Excellent